coleca24/csce240_f21_classcode/notes/lecture11-operatorOverloading.md

 While we are at it, let's also implement the assignment operator (`=`).
 That way we can do things like `c = a + b`.
 The assignment operator should also be cascade capable (we would want to do something like `c = a = b` right?).

 ## Declaring in Header
 The first step is to declare that you will be overloading an operator in the header file for an object.

 Let's thing about how the `+` operator is actually called. `a+b` is equivilant to `a.operator+(b)`.
 Keeping that in mind, the definition below should make sense! `b` is an ArrayList so you will need to take in an ArrayList object.
+Also, the return type of ArrayList will let us cascade.

+Now the `=` operator...
+The call for `a=b` would be equivilant to `a.operator=(b)`.
+That means that we will also need to take in an ArrayList object.
+We also want to return an ArrayList object so that we can cascade the operator!

 ArrayList.h
 ```